 To use most of the tools below, you’ll need your Steam ID, which is a 17-digit number that uniquely identifies your account.
-It’s not the same as the username you use to log in, so it can take a bit of finding.
+It’s not the same as the username you use to log in, so it can take a bit of finding, but we’ve got a guide to help you find your Steam ID here.

-If you see a 17-digit number, that’s your Steam ID!
-If you see a username (a custom URL), no worries, you can just enter that into a site like SteamIDFinder or SteamID I/O, and it will tell you all possible versions of your Steam ID.
+Alternatively, you can use a site like SteamIDFinder or SteamID I/O, and it will tell you all possible versions of your Steam ID.
 Some stat sites will also accept your customURL and tell you your other Steam IDs.

 Another thing you’ll probably have to do is set your Steam profile to “Public” so that these tools are allowed to see your information.
 Unless you care about people who know your Steam ID seeing this stuff, there’s not much to worry about from a data standpoint, and if you’re concerned, you can always just set your profile back to private after you look up your info.
 Here’s how to do it: